foss2serve/github-workflow-activity/contributor.md

     cd CLONES_ROOT
     ```

-3. Push you changes in the feature branch to your fork.
+3. Push you changes in all branches to your fork.

     ```
-    git push origin FEATURE_BRANCH
+    git push
     ```

 Note: this automatically updates the pull-request associated with this branch.